Eighth International Workshop on Volcanic Ash (IWVA-8)

 To view and download a PDF copy of the detailed Provisional Programme of POSTER PRESENTATIONS please click on the icon to the right →

 Last updated: 5 February 2023

-CLICK HERE to more directly access the short abstracts, presentations and screenshots of posters.
+CLICK HERE to directly access the oral and poster presentations and their short abstracts.